Getting help

 Removing the review history

-If you accidentally imported the review history of someone else, because they shared their deck with scheduling, you can use the following add-on to remove the history of cards you have selected.
+If you accidentally imported the review history of someone else, because they shared their deck with scheduling, you can use the Remove card history add-on to remove the history of selected cards.

 Settings for using Anki to prepare for a large exam